QI2lab/SPIM_model/README.md

 pip install -e .
 ```
 ## Intended use
-Ray Tracing and field propagation can be used seperately or combined.
-The intended workflow is to setup an optical train, raytrace, extract aberrations, propagate and calculate 3-d electric field distribution.
+Ray tracing and field propagation can be used separately or combined.
+The typical workflow involves setting up an optical train, ray tracing, extracting aberrations, propagating, and calculating the 3D electric field distribution.
+Example code is available in the extFOV_SPIM directory.
 ### Ray Tracing
-Optics are classes and compiled using surface and material properties.
-Rays are characterized by the distance from the optical axis, angle off the optical axis, position along optical axis and the optical path length.
+Available optical elements include 2-surface thick lenses, 3-surface doublet lenses, and perfect lenses for simulating objectives.
+Rays are characterized by their distance from the optical axis, angle off the optical axis, position along the optical axis, and optical path length.
+Convenient helper functions are available for determining focal planes, longitudinal spherical aberration, and plotting results.
 ### Propagation
-Ray tracing in not required to propagate an electric field, it works for any NxN field array.
-In order to propagate the results from ray tracing, the ray's parameters are converted to an amplitude and phase which is interpolated to an NxN field array.
+Ray tracing and propagation are separate processes.
+The propagation package requires an NxN electric field array.
+To propagate the results from ray tracing, the ray's parameters are converted to an amplitude and phase, which are interpolated into an NxN field array.

-Common issues with field propagation are: (should include examples)
+Common issues with field propagation:
-1. If the intensity profile is scratchy or has regions of no intensity, this could be a sign of poor sampling, try generating more rays.
+1. Scratchy or low-intensity regions: This could indicate poor ray flux sampling.
+Try increasing the number of initial rays or changing the amplitude binning method.
-2. If the resulting caustic or phase angle appears spotty and uniform, the propagation grid is not near the focus or the sampling in kspace is wrong.
+2. Spotty or uniform caustic or phase angle: This may occur if the propagation grid is not near the focus or if the sampling in k-space is incorrect.
+For large aberrations, there may be a significant difference between the midpoint focal plane and the diffraction focal plane.
+This can cause the propagated region to miss the focal plane area.
+Try using the diffraction focal plane and increasing the search parameters.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.12752313.svg)](https://doi.org/10.5281/zenodo.12752313)